jazzTheJackRabbit/p3_behavioral_cloning/README.md

 * Next, I tried using the LeNet architecture with 2 sets of convolution and max-pooling layers with 1 fully connected layer.
 The validation error from this architecture reduced compared to the previous architecture.

-  * Visually inspecting the performance showed that the car was in fact driving fairly well for the first 10% of the track but as soon as the characteristics of the track changed to include a water body in the background or different track lines or different textured roads - like bridges, the network architecture performed poorly.
+  * Visually inspecting the performance showed that the car was in fact driving fairly well for the first 10% (albeit, stuttering with the steering angles) of the track but as soon as the characteristics of the track changed to include a water body in the background or different track lines or different textured roads - like bridges, the network architecture performed poorly.

 * At this point, I realized that a more robust network would have a more sophisticated feature representation and decided to change the network architecture.

   * The end-to-end self driving car architecture from the team at NVIDIA was one of the main inspirations for the design of this neural network architecture.
 Since the problem statement they consider is very similar to the problem statement of this project, the NVIDIA architecture provided a good starting point to build a robust system for a self-driving car.

-  * I implemented a network architecture with 12 layers.
+  * I implemented a network architecture with 10 main layers.
 The layer configurations are as follows:
     * 1 Normalization layer - Performing normalization in the network allows the normalization scheme to be altered with the network architecture and to be accelerated via GPU processing.